twistresources/docker-mysql-phpmyadmin/README.md

 #### Multiple Projects
-The `db/dbenv.sh` config file contains three port numbers: `SSH_PORT`, `HTTP_PORT` and `DB_PORT`.
-These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - simply set unique port numbers for these variables in each project.
+The `db/dbenv.sh` config file contains three port numbers (`SSH_PORT`, `HTTP_PORT` and `DB_PORT`) and a name for the Docker container (`CONTAINER_NAME`).
+These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - simply set unique values for these variables in the config of each project.

 --